 Why Am I Enrolled in this Course?

-All first time in college students in the College of Liberal Arts and Sciences (CLAS) who started in Summer B 2019 or later have been automatically enrolled in this course.
+All first time in college students in the College of Liberal Arts and Sciences (CLAS) who started in Summer B 2019 or later are automatically enrolled in this course.

 How Do I Enroll?